SWGHarris/cook-book/README.md

 # Cook Book

-This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
+This is an app bootstrapped according to [init.tips](https://init.tips) using the T3 stack.

 cook-book is a Next.js app